GregSom-MSc/GregSom-MSc.github.io/index.md

 <h2> Explore More </h2>

-- Check out this page, it has some really interesting and updated readings on tech, finance and more!
+Check out this page, it has some really interesting and updated readings on tech, finance and more!

-- Look around my <a href="https://GregSom-MSc.github.io/research">projects</a>, something may come in handy.
+Look around my <a href="https://GregSom-MSc.github.io/research">projects</a>, something may come in handy.

 I hope you will discover some valuable and inspiring resources.

-**Don't hesitate to <a href="https://GregSom-MSc.github.io/contact">contact me or ask anything</a>.**
+<b>Don't hesitate to <a href="https://GregSom-MSc.github.io/contact">contact me or ask anything</a>.</b>

 </div>